 Jasper Degenaars: (24:19)

 It almost makes you wonder, right, do these people even take the medicine?
-Or are they just seeing this massive boost that cannabis had in the last couple of years, and they just think that psychedelics are the new cannabis, and they want to invest, and they want to be the first, and they want to elbow their way in?
+Or are they just seeing this massive boost that hemp had in the last couple of years, and they just think that psychedelics are the new hemp, and they want to invest, and they want to be the first, and they want to elbow their way in?
 Because I just can't imagine, after fighting for that patent, and then they would sit in ceremony, that they must get some message that this is now the way to do it.
 You know?

 Some people are here to play different roles, I guess.
 Because you brought up marketing.
 I think one of my favourite marketing books, I think the name is Red Ocean Blue Ocean Marketing.
 Do you know that book?